wonkeythemonkey/janodev-astro/src/content/mediaposts/2024-06-19-kingdom-of-the-planet-of-the-apes.md

 ---
-title: Kingdom of the Planet of the Apes
+title: "Review: Kingdom of the Planet of the Apes"
 slug: kingdom-of-the-planet-of-the-apes
 type: movie
 description: Seven years after the last Planet of the Apes movie, a new director begins a new story in its world with satisfying results.